This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Start with your puppy in front of you, while holding a dog treat in your hand.
-(She’s likely already smelled the treat so will be focussing on that!)
+(She’s likely already smelled the treat so will be focusing on that!)

 - Hold the treat in front of her nose and guide it back over her head.
 She will follow the treat and as her head moves back, her back end will automatically touch the ground.

 - Repeat — and as her back end touches the ground, label the behavior “Sit!”

 - Repeat several times.

 She quickly learns that when her bottom touches the ground, something good happens — so she needs to do it more!

 Be patient — because puppies don’t always sit still the first few times.
 Once your puppy sits long enough for you to label the behavior and say the command “Sit,” reward them.
 If you do this often enough, your puppy will quickly learn to sit and wait patiently on command.

 An even easier command to teach a young puppy is “Lie down.”
 Again, this is trained with a lure (treat).